Celebrity oral care secrets

 In addition to whitening treatments, many celebrities turn to specialty breath-freshening products, as there are few things worse to those in the public spotlight than ending up on the gossip pages for an embarrassing bad breath problem.

-These products may include toothpastes, mouthwashes and other oral care accessories that are specially designed to eliminate the bacteria and food particles that are the source of many people's bad breath.
+These products may include toothpastes, mouthwashes and other oral care accessories that are specially designed to target the bacteria and food particles that are the source of many people's bad breath.
 Traditional dental hygiene products may not have the bacteria-fighting ability necessary to fix bad breath problems.
 No amount of brushing or rinsing with these items may help those with particularly stubborn bad breath.

 A growing number of stars are turning to TheraBreath's line of products, which have been formulated by a man who is known in Hollywood as the "Bad Breath Guru."
 These toothpastes and mouthwashes have helped many celebrities fix their bad breath problems, and it may help you, too.